Ḫiyawa: Late 9th century and early 8th century BC

-Ḫiyawa, along with Pattin, Gurgum, Samʾal and Malizi, might have been among of the eight states which had formed a coalition, headed by Attar-sumki I of Arpad, against which the Neo-Assyrian king Adad-nirari III had to fight when he campaigned in Syria in 805 BC.
+Ḫiyawa, along with Pattin, Gurgum, Samʾal and Malizi, might have been among the eight states which had formed a coalition, headed by Attar-sumki I of Arpad, against which the Neo-Assyrian king Adad-nirari III had to fight when he campaigned in Syria in 805 BC.
 This alliance fielded a large army that Adad-nirari III was nevertheless able to defeat, although this Neo-Assyrian victory did not mean the end of the coalition, which continued to resist Adad-nirari III's efforts to destroy it.

 Around c.
 800 BC, Ḫiyawa joined the nearby states of Gurgum, Pattin, and Malizi in rebelling against the Neo-Assyrian Empire, and around c.
 796 BC, an unnamed king of Ḫiyawa joined an alliance by the kingdoms of Damascus and Bit Agusi, and which also included Falastin, Gurgum, Samʾal, Melid, and two other states whose names have been lost, which besieged the king Zakkur of Ḥamat in the city of Ḥaḏrak.

 Although the states of southern and central Anatolia had remained safe from further Neo-Assyrian aggression after the completion of Shalmaneser III's campaigns, these conflicts opposing Ḫiyawa to the Neo-Assyrian Empire caused a curtailment of its territory, so that it had become limited to the Cilician plain by the reign of the Neo-Assyrian king Tiglath-pileser III.